SocketPro performance comparison with window communication framework (WCF) and RabbitMQ

 SocketPro vs WCF

 Overall, as far as we have known, SocketPro is significantly faster than WCF under all cases with no exceptions.
 Typically, SocketPro is about 4 times faster than WCF.
-In extreme cases, it could be more than 30 times faster than WCF if SocketPro request batch feature is used, as you will witness in the upcoming sections.
+In extreme cases, it could be more than 30 times faster than WCF if SocketPro request async/batch feature is used, as you will witness in the upcoming sections.

 Cross-application communication at the same machine: The following Figure 1 lists obtained performance comparison data for cross-application communication at the same machine.